 There’s a few different factors that can influence the value of a toby character jug:

+Check out our blog “Why are Royal Doulton Prototypes So Valuable?” for some further reading on why large Royal Doulton prototype jugs are so popular.
 Here are just a few examples of the toby jugs and character jugs that have fetched a pretty penny under the hammer with Potteries Auctions in recent years:

 This Clarice Cliff Newport Large Toby Jug sold for £130 at our December 2023 20th-century pottery, collectables and jewellery auction.